ccb-hms/docker-analytic-workbench/README.md

 # CCB Analytic Workbench
-This document describes the intended use of the CCB Analytic Workbench Docker image.
-The container is preconfigured with R and Python and supporting packages, and is intended to serve as a base configuration for CCB's interactive analytic workbench.
-It is preconfigured with RStudio Server, which runs at startup, along with an SSH server.
-X11 is supported for graphical applications.
-Microsoft SQL Server is also included, and can be optionally run at startup (see below).
+This is a repository for multi-arch (AMD64 / ARM64) CCB Analytic Workbench Docker images preconfigured with R and Python, including RStudio Server, which runs at startup, SSH server, and X11.

 # Table of Contents